jafcpereira/academic-kickstart/content/authors/admin/_index.md

 I am a medical doctor currently integrated in the Centre of Statistics and its Applications at the University of Lisbon.
 During my time in medical school, I received training in Statistics and Epidemiology having participated in several research projects.
-I have also invested in self-learning using various internet resources and books in orderto gain skills that are not typical in medical school.
+I have also invested in self-learning using various MOOCs and books in order to gain skills that are not typical in medical doctors.
-I was also a fellow in Clinical Research at the Netherlands Institute for Health Sciences ESP.
+I was also the winner of a Fellowship in Clinical Research at the Netherlands Institute for Health Sciences Erasmus Summer Programme.
-Currently, I am pursuing the MIT micromasters in Statistics and Data Science having finished two of four courses.
+Currently, I am pursuing the MITx Micromasters in Statistics and Data Science having finished two of four courses.
 I have 4 years of experience in both R and Python and enjoy having chances to use programming to solve problems in healthcare and associated fields.